About Cass Works

 - metal fabrication workshop

-- plastic and model-making workshop
+- model-making workshop

 - jewellery and fine metal workshops